marcus-wrrn/Floorplan-Editor/README.md

 # Floor Plan Editor

-Originally created as part of a much larger project for my job but was scrapped due to a change in project scope.
-Due to my involvement with the editor feature, I was given full ownership of the code and have been given permission to present this on my github.
-All code found in this repository is my own and any code that was not written by myself has been removed.
+Originally created as part of a much larger project but has since become its own thing.

-Since this was originally part of a much larger codebase some functionality is broken or has been removed.
+Some functionality is broken or has been removed after becoming a solo project.
 The major portion is in the save functionality and database connection.
 I am currently working on adding the functionality back and integrating it with a new database/backend.
 This backend will be interacted with through a REST API.

 Other changes will involve updating the styling, adding color changing back to the tables, allowing users to increase table size, multi table selection, and copy/paste functionality.